JoseAT97/credit-risk-classification/README.md

 Inside that folder, open the Starter_Code subfolder.

 Locate the file named credit-risk-classification.ipynb.

-Open the file using Jupyter Notebook or your preferred Python IDE to begin the analysis.
+There would be the work and analysis for this challenege.